wslyvh/AmsterdamBlockchainWeek/README.md

 - title: Le Square Paris
   details: “Le Square Paris” is an association that gathers companies and groups in order to explore the future of work and mobility.

+- title: 42 School
+  details: 42 is a private, nonprofit and tuition-free computer programming school created and founded by Xavier Niel in 2013.

 footer:
   -
     url: /legal/privacy-policy/